lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >
 > - Exclude all `call_service` entries from the database!
 These fill up the database really fast with all the parameters to the service calls, MQTT messages, etc.
 >
-> - Use eg. HeidiSQL, DBeaver, BeeKeeper-Studio to access the database and analyze it's content.
+> - See History or use eg. HeidiSQL, DBeaver, BeeKeeper-Studio to access the database and analyze it's content.
 Search for the entries you don't need, but fill up the database!

 ## Support